NVIDIA/ChatRTX/README.md

 ## Getting Started

 > [!IMPORTANT]
 > This branch is valid only for TRT-LLM v0.5.
-For the instructions compatible with the latest release (v0.7.1), please switch to this branch: [trt-llm-0.7.1](https://github.com/NVIDIA/trt-llm-rag-windows/blob/trt-llm-0.7.1)
+For the instructions compatible with the latest TRT-LLM release (v0.7.1), please switch to this branch: [trt-llm-0.7.1](https://github.com/NVIDIA/trt-llm-rag-windows/blob/trt-llm-0.7.1)

 Ensure you have the pre-requisites in place: